Safe-DS/DSL/docs/README.md

     1. Install [Python](https://www.python.org/) (3.11 or 3.12).
     2. Run `pip install "safe-ds-runner>=0.10.0,<0.11.0"` in a command line to download the latest matching Runner version from [PyPI](https://pypi.org/project/safe-ds-runner/).
     3. If the Visual Studio Code extension cannot start the runner, adjust the setting `safe-ds.runner.command`.
        Enter the absolute path to the Runner executable.

-## Documentation

-You can find the full documentation [here](https://dsl.safeds.com).

 ## Contributing